UCSBCarpentry/2022-01-04-ucsb-python/_episodes/09-scraping-html.md

 ~~~
 {: .language-python}

-'page' is an object that can be examined.
+`page` is an object that can be examined.
 Recall how we can check the type of the object.

 ~~~
 type(page)